mildlydeterministic/AYSTeamBuilder/README.md

 ## 📤 Output

-- `team_assignments.csv`: player-to-team assignments with optional skill and sponsor info
+- `team_assignments.csv`: player and coach team assignments.
+Usable for input into SportsConnect.
 - Console output includes:
-  - Standard deviation of team scores
+  - Standard deviation of team skill scores
-  - Summary of each team: name, player count, total score, sponsor (if present)
+  - Summary of each team: name, number of players, total score, and sponsor (if present)

 ---